kublr/demos/demo9-jupyter-pyspark/README.md

 sc = pyspark.SparkContext(conf=conf)
 ```

-Oops, some pods are out of resources:
+Some pods are out of resources:

 ![k8s-dashboard2.png](screenshots/k8s-dashboard2.png)

 Don't panic!
-Remember we configured auto-scaling when was creating the Kubernetes cluster?
+Remember that we configured auto-scaling when creating the Kubernetes cluster.
-Let's wait for 10 minutes or so for Kublr to create more nodes.
+Simply wait, for 10 minutes or so, for Kublr to create more nodes.

 Here they are: